 Viz in Tooltip

 I absolutely love this feature.
 It was demoed by Shahaf Nuriel during the devs on stage keynote.
 Her presentation revealed lots of nice developments that are in the pipeline.
-She was interviewed by the Tableau Wannabe podcasters Emily Kund and Matt Francis if you want to tune in here.
+She was interviewed by the Tableau Wannabe podcasters Emily Kund and Matt Francis.
 Viz in Tooltips does exactly what it says on the tin!
 Tooltips are currently what you see when you hover over marks or elements in a view in Tableau.
 You can add extra detail that you don’t need to see at first glance.
 I tend to want to see a lot of detail and I’m often tempted to pack as much as possible onto the face of a dashboard.
 As soon as one question is answered, I have another.
 To date, I’ve often used action filters and hierarchies as a way of providing ‘detail on demand’.
 Viz in Tooltips is great for just that.
 You get to save prime real estate on the face of your dashboard, while getting your questions answered in a visual way when you hover over the marks.
 It’s a great way of providing supplementary detail in a really clean way.

 I created the dashboard below using the dummy data set Superstore that we all know and love.
 I made up some budget figures for 2017 so that I could show budget variance analysis for the year.
 When looking at financial data, people often want to keep the specifics i.e. they want to see the figures.
 With this new feature, we can show the visual representation on the face of the dashboard, and show the table or cross-tab when you hover.
 Looking at the ‘Budget Variance’ bar chart below, you quickly see which countries were under budget.
 When you hover over the United Kingdom you can see which sub-categories were under budget and get the break-down.
 You can use the tooltip to answer more detailed questions depending on what you’re interested in.